felixwongong/cactus/README.md

 ```

-## Cactus Engine & APIs
+## Cactus Engine
-Cactus Engine is a transformer inference engine built on top of Cactus Graphs.
+Cactus Engine is an AI inference engine built on top of Cactus Graphs.
-It is abstracted via Cactus Foreign Function Interface APIs.
-Header files are self-documenting but documentation contributions are welcome.

 ```cpp
 #include cactus.h